Anxiety-related chest tightness often comes with rapid heartbeat, sweating, and feeling of impending doom

 Seek immediate emergency care for chest tightness accompanied by arm or jaw pain, severe shortness of breath, nausea, or sweating.
 For isolated chest tightness without alarming symptoms, evaluation within 24-48 hours is appropriate, especially if symptoms persist or worsen despite rest and anxiety management techniques.

-Yes, electrocardiograms (EKGs), blood tests for cardiac enzymes, and stress tests can effectively rule out most heart conditions.
+Yes, electrocardiograms (EKGs), blood tests for cardiac enzymes, a CT scan of the coronary arteries, and stress tests can effectively rule out most heart conditions.
 Additional tests like echocardiograms or cardiac catheterization may be needed based on initial results and risk factors.
 These tests help distinguish cardiac from non-cardiac chest tightness.

 Deep breathing exercises, progressive muscle relaxation, and mindfulness techniques often reduce anxiety-related chest tightness.
 Regular exercise, adequate sleep, and stress management also help prevent episodes.
 However, persistent or severe symptoms require professional evaluation to rule out other causes and develop appropriate treatment plans.